andrewlalis/slf4d/docs/src/guide/README.md

 }
 ```

-This short example illustrates the main purpose of SLF4D: **simplify the logging interface**, and **give the end-user control over their log messages**.
+This short example illustrates the main purposes of SLF4D:
+- **Simplify the logging interface for developers**
+- **Give the end-user complete control over their log messages**